TOP 8 COMMUNICATION RULES WHEN DOING WORK PLACEMENTS ABROAD

 - 1. Patience

-Be patient with the tasks given on the first weeks remember that observation at the beginning is the key.
-By observing you will learn how the locals communicate and what the communication culture is at work and during the spare time.
+Be patient with the tasks given in the first weeks, remember that observation at the beginning is key.
+By observing you will learn how the locals communicate and what the communication culture is at work and during free time.

 - 2. Dress code

-Keep in mind that there aredifferences between countries.
-This is why it is important to discuss what the dress code is in the country that you will visit and at the company you will work at.
-The more information you have the easier it is for you to fit.
+Keep in mind that there are differences between countries.
+This is why it is important to discuss what the dress code is in the country that you will visit and at the company where you will work.
+The more information you have the easier it is for you to fit in.
 Remember the hygiene and safety laws can vary in different countries.

 - 3. Country / company culture

 Be prepared for Country / company culture differences.
-Ask as many questions about the culture of the country/region/company you will be visiting/working at.
+Ask as many questions as possible about the culture of the country/region/company you will be visiting/working at.

 - 4. Communicate with the host/intermediary partner first

-Direct communication between student and host / intermediary preferred, don’t involve the sending school when a problem that the hosting partner can solve.
+Direct communication between student and host / intermediary is preferred.
+It is not necessary to involve the sending school with a problem that the hosting partner can solve.
 The host has firsthand information about the realities of the country/town where you are staying.
 If you miss work or are late inform the company/hosting company of this straight away.

 - 5. Talk and be active